sklprogs/LanguageTricks/README.md

 > *Please give me all the names **starting with** A.*

-**Starting with** A includes only words that start with the letter A.
+***Starting with*** A includes only words that start with the letter A.

-**Starting from** A gives you all the words that start with A and all the words that start with the letters after A.
+***Starting from*** A gives you all the words that start with A and all the words that start with the letters after A.

-> *Let\'s start cutting back on our expenses, **starting with/from** the money we spend on food.*
+> *Let’s start cutting back on our expenses, **starting with/from** the money we spend on food.*

 They can be used interchangeably if there is no order to what is being started with/from, though with is more correct in my opinion.
-When order matters, **starting from** includes all items starting with and coming after.
+When order matters,
+***starting from*** includes all items starting with and coming after.

 [*Source*](https://english.stackexchange.com/questions/112972/starting-with-vs-starting-from/112975)